Skip to main content

 A woman shaking hands with a doctor in a sunny waiting room.

-When prior authorization is needed, we, along with outside vendors1, review the requested service or drug to find out if it’s medically necessary and appropriate for your needs.
-This review does not replace the advice of your provider.
+When you need to go through the prior authorization process, we, along with outside vendors2, check the service or drug asked for to find out if it’s a medical necessity and appropriate for your needs.
+This is part of a larger process called utilization management.
+Review does not replace the advice of your provider.

-If you're fully insured2, look up procedures, prescription medicines and behavioral health service that might require prior authorization.
+If you're fully insured3, or have an employer-sponsored plan or individual and family plan, look up procedures, prescription medicines and behavioral health service that might require prior authorization.

 Stethoscope icon